platformio/platformio-core/docs/projectconf.rst

 By default, ``src_filter`` is predefined to
-``+<*> -<.git/> -<svn/> -<example/> -<examples/> -<test/> -<tests/>``, which means "includes ALL files, then exclude ``.git`` and ``svn`` repository folders, ``example`` ... folder.
+``+<*> -<.git/> -<svn/> -<example/> -<examples/> -<test/> -<tests/>``, that means "includes ALL files, then exclude ``.git`` and ``svn`` repository folders, ``example`` ... folder.

 This option can be set by global environment variable